Skip to content

 • a fee of £10 (cheques should be made payable to Durham County Council)

-Registers can be inspected free of charge and are viewable by appointment onlycontact us to make an appointment.
+Registers can be inspected free of charge and are viewable by appointment onlyContact Common land and village greens to make an appointment.

 The registers are held at: